-If you’re like me, then you’re eager to dive into that world of cells and formulas.
-Or, maybe you dread it each time you see an email request with a .csv or .xlsx attachment.
-That dread gets reinforced once you open the file, see the glaring errors, and realize you’ll have to make corrections manually.
-If it’s a long list, this can take hours.
+Maybe you’re like me: eager to dive into that world of cells and formulas.
+Or maybe you dread each time you see an email with a .csv or .xlsx file.

-Here are 5 common excel list nightmares that can upend any nonprofit employee’s day…and the easy hacks to fix them.
+Here are 5 common Excel list nightmares that can upend any nonprofit employee’s day…and the easy ways to fix them.

 In a blank cell, enter “=TRIM(location of the cell you’re trying to clean up)”.
-Then, you can copy & paste down the column.
+Then, copy & paste down the column.

-PROPER adjusts the punctuation in your cell to treat each word as a proper noun.
-A cell with the text “sally seashells” would then become “Sally Seashells” instead.
-This trick is great if you need to format a bunch of mis-entered names, titles, or companies as well.
+PROPER adjusts the punctuation in your cell by treating each word as a proper noun.
+This trick is great if you need to format a bunch of mis-entered names, titles, or companies.

 In a blank cell, enter “=PROPER(location of the cell you’re trying to clean up)”.
 Then, you can copy & paste down the column.

-Tip: The UPPER formula, which works in the same way, will change all text in the cell to uppercase.
+p.s.
+UPPER will change all text in the cell to uppercase.
 LOWER will change all text to lowercase.

-Highlight the table that you want to clean up, and find the “Remove Duplicates” icon in the Data Tools tab.
-Then, select the column that you want Excel to check for duplicates against, and click ‘Remove’.
-Note in the example below, we chose to delete based on email.
-Had we chosen the organization column instead, Excel would’ve deleted 4 rows instead of 3.
+Highlight the table you want to clean, and find the “Remove Duplicates” icon in the Data Tools tab.
+Then, select the column that you want Excel to check for dupes and click ‘Remove’.
+Step-by-step video here for my visual learners.

-4) You have text in a single cell that now needs to be separated out into multiple columns.
+The Problem: You have text in a single cell that now needs to be separated out into multiple columns..

-Text to columns is THE saving grace for staff who run into this problem.
+Text to columns is THE best Excel thing no one talks about.
 This function takes the text in a cell and separates it out into multiple columns, based on whatever rules you decide.
-It’s so simple to do that the only hard thing about this hack is identifying all of the opportunities when you can use it.

-Here’s a real example from a past project.
-Say you have a list of contacts with emails, but you need to create a column for their affiliations.
-You’ve determined that the best way to do this is to separate out the part of their email that indicates their organization (everything after the @ symbol).
+Here’s an example from a past project.
+Say you have a list of contacts with emails, but need a column for their company affiliations.
+You’ve determined the best way to do this is to separate out the part of their email that indicates their org (everything after the @ symbol).

 Highlight the column of cells that you want to split.
 Then, locate the Text to Columns icon in the Data section and walk through the prompts.

-- In Excel, the first prompt will ask you to choose between a Delimited or Fixed situation.
+- First, choose between a Delimited or Fixed situation.
 Delimited separates cells wherever a certain character appears in a string of text.
 (9 times out of 10, this is what you’ll want.)
 Fixed separates cells after a set number of characters.